infinum/ios-handbook/Custom xcconfigs files for dummies.md

 	- open **Target0-Shared.xcconfig**
 	- find **INFOPLIST_FILE**
 	- change to **INFOPLIST_FILE = CustomConfiguration/Info - Target0.plist** (your newly created)
-	- check that everythig is ok by clicking on
+	- check that everything is ok by clicking on
 		- _Project_
 		- _Target_
 		- _General_